-The thyroid is the endocrine gland located at the outer covering of the pharynx or the air tract.
+The thyroid is the endocrine gland located in the outer covering of the pharynx or the air track.
 Thyroid hormone is responsible for the production of the hormone that plays the vital part in the regulation of body metabolism.

 The secretion of the endocrine gland is often known as hormones that are often known as the chemical messenger to trigger the specific biological function.

 Pituitary, thyroid, parathyroid, adrenal, pancreases, testis, ovaries are the endocrine gland located in different part of the body and perform the specific function.
 Among them, Pituitary gland is often known as master gland as its secretion governs almost all the bodily function.

 Hormone Secreted by Thyroid Gland